 In general, we schedule a trip to your area when there are multiple deals in to be picked up in your local vicinity.
 Depending on your location, we can typically get to you within a few weeks, and almost always within a few months.

 While Trainz will sometimes make special accommodations if you have an urgent need to have your collection picked up, this can increase the amount of the shipping allowance we need to charge.

 It depends.
 If Trainz incurred expenses for pick-up or shipping, then usually when we make a Cash Offer, the offer amount includes a reasonable allowance for these expenses.
-In the case of our Auction Service we typically deduct this from the first payment(s) we make to you.
-Either way, this will be spelled out in the Purchase Agreement or Auction Agreement contract.
+In the case of our Consignment Service we typically deduct this from the first payment(s) we make to you.
+Either way, this will be spelled out in the Purchase Agreement or Consignment Agreement contract.

 It depends.
 If you have a small collection and lots of time, you can do pretty well selling your trains if you travel to train shows or sell your trains through your personal network of train enthusiasts.
 It will take you months or years, and cost hundreds or thousands of dollars in train show fees.
 Although it might be fun, it is a long road, and speaking purely financially, this is not a winning strategy for somebody with a medium or large sized collection.

-It is a ton of work, but if you really want to maximize your return, you could also list your small collection on TrainzAuctions.com or another Online Auction site like eBay.
+It is a ton of work, but if you really want to maximize your return, you could list your collection on an Online Auction site like eBay.
 If you go this route, you will be responsible for cleaning and repairing, photographing, copywriting the items, managing the auction listings, keeping track of payments, and packing the items for shipment.
 If you have unsatisfied customers, you will have to accept returns, often paying for return shipping.

 If you list your items on a major online marketplace such as eBay, you will typically pay about 14-20% of the sale price in listing fees, final value fees, and credit card fees.